 Smoked Whole Chicken FAQs

 The exact time to smoke the whole chicken at 225 is 4 hours until the thighs, breasts, or any thickest part has reached the said internal temperature.
-If compared with other smoked recipes, it consumes much less time giving an incredible flavour.
+If compared with other smoked recipes, it consumes much less time giving an incredible flavour of smoked whole chicken.